 Tree Protection and Management

-The existing trees are to be retained upon the subject property and any trees on adjoining properties shall not be impacted upon during the excavation or construction phases of the development.
+Any existing trees on adjoining properties shall not be impacted upon during the excavation or construction phases of the development.
 This will require the installation and maintenance of appropriate tree protection measures, including (but not necessarily limited to) the following:

 Installation of Tree Protection Fencing - Protective fencing shall be 1.8 metre cyclone chainmesh fence, with posts and portable concrete footings.